avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Mean and max values along path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All two dimensional field results (for example peak pressure or flow depth) can be projected into the curvilinear system using
+All two dimensional field results (for example peak velocities / pressure or flow depth) can be projected into the curvilinear system using
 the previously described method.
 The maximum and average values of those fields are computed in each cross-section (l direction).
 For example the maximum :math:`A_{cross}^{max}(s)` and average :math:`\bar{A}_{cross}(s)` of the two
 dimensional distribution :math:`A(s,l)` is: